What can meterN do for you ?

 House's electrical consumption and production

-If you own a electrical production unit, you also need a meter that measure the household's consumption.
-It will allow to visualize the electical energy flow in the dashboard and to calculate the self-sufficiency.
+If you own a electrical production and/or production unit, you can setup a such meters.
+It will allow to visualize the electical energy flow with the main gauge and in the dashboard .